monstermuffin/awesome-mini-pc/README.md

 - Physical dimensions.
 - Power requirements.

-### Automated Contribution

-We use GitHub Actions to streamline the contribution process:
-1. Users submit new devices via issue templates.
-2. Our automation validates the data format.
-3. PRs are created automatically with proper formatting.
-4. After validation and review, devices are added to the database.

 ## Contributing
 Anyone can contribute new device information, I am counting on it for this to be a definitive resource.
 I've attempted to make the process as simple as possible: